born 1981 Johannesburg South Africa

 CURATORIAL / PROJECTS

-2020 (Forthcoming) Magnolia Rising.
+2020 (Cancelled due to Lockdown) Magnolia Rising.
 Using Landlord’s- Magnolia- as a starting point, a colour that both conceals and reveals, looking at value, precarity, power and transience.
 Participating artists: Simeon Barclay, Nina Chua, Paul Dodgson, and Claire Harvey at Bankley Gallery and Studios, Manchester

-2011 – 2014 The portrait machine; An ongoing participatory project concerned with drawing, portraiture, subjectivity, language, collaboration, identity; Michaelis School of Fine Art, Whatiftheworld Gallery.
+2011 – 2014 The portrait machine; An ongoing participatory project concerned with drawing, portraiture, subjectivity, language, collaboration, identity; Michaelis School of Fine Art, University of Cape Town, Whatiftheworld Gallery.

 2009 Sometimes I Forget That You Exist; Collaborative research project on desire and liminality at Blank Projects, Cape Town.
 Participating artists: Bettina Malcomess, Barend De Wet, Francis Burger, Bianca Baldi, ChrisUan Nerf, Zipho Dayile, Anja de Klerk, Douglas Gimberg, Mendi Pantsi, Werner Ungerer and Ed Young.